practicusai/docs/docs/notebooks/05_distributed_computing/01_spark/03_auto_scaled/01_interactive/01_start_cluster.md

 - For auto-scaled Spark to work, `you will need additional privileges` on the Kubernetes cluster.
 - Please ask your admin to grant you access to worker size definitions with privileged access before you continue with this notebook.

-### Finding an auto-scaled (privileged) worker size
+### Finding an Auto-Scaled (Privileged) Worker Size

-Let's find a worker size with auto-scaled (privileged) capabilities
+Let's identify a worker size that supports auto-scaling and includes the required privileged capabilities for running batch jobs.

 ```python
 import practicuscore as prt